dkrockcom/cordova-plugin-locationbgservice/README.md

 ```

 **********************
-API can recieved the object like an example
+API can receive the object like an example
 **********************
 ```
 {